RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 # 3. Part 2: Libusb Bridge Direct Access
 When the REIndustries library is not used, a user space driver must be selected and the software engineer is responsible for integrating it in their application.
 For part 2, we have  used a Python library wrapping libusb1.0 for simplicity as a 3'd party user space driver.
 This library can be pip installed easily, but does require slightly more advanced programming skills as it uses C-types.
 Overall it is still quite straight forward.
-Since we are not using the REIndustris example library the USB_SSI_Lib does not neeed to be clone.
+Since we are not using the REIndustries example library the USB_SSI_Lib does not need to be clone.

 In this part of tutorial 1, we will perform the same process for querying the USB descriptor information, but instead of dumping all the configuration registers we will perform a manual read from a single configuration register.

 Before getting started, a quick mention of the configuration register access protocol is necessary.
-Users can change the bridge configuration and check operational status (such as frame buffer capacity, errors etc...) using interupt interface 0 (INT0).
+Users can change the bridge configuration and check operational status (such as frame buffer capacity, errors etc...) using interrupt interface 0 (INT0).
 This is a 64kB/s max USB interrupt interface which allows users to send 64 byte blocks of data to the bridge which contain commands.
 All commands are register access commmands which means they are reads or write to a 32 bit register.
 The bits in these registers control a variety of different things regarding bridge operation.

 Some examples are:
 -	Saving configuration register info to non-volatile memory